quasar-scripts/esx_ambulancejob/README.md

 ESX Ambulance Job is an plugin for ESX with features:

+- This system comes completely modified for Quasar Inventory.
 - Adds death screen, with early respawn timer and bleed out timer
 - Vehicle garages, revive menu and more for on duty EMS